Morning came quietly.

 “Not always,” Michael protested, grinning.
 “I took an early lab once for chemistry.”

-Hutch glanced over.
+Hutch leaned forward.
 “Don’t worry, Michael.
 You’re pretty normal.
-Unlike your psychopath for a brother over there.
+Unlike your psychopath for a brother over here.
 Did you know he wakes up at 4am to go workout?”

-Still smiling, Tony offered.
+Still smiling, Tony shrugged.
 “The gym is less crowded.”

 Hutch shook his head, unconvinced.